WPChill/strong-testimonials/readme.txt

 == Frequently Asked Questions ==

+= How to Add the Form ? =

+1. Check the custom fields.
+The default set of fields are designed to suit most situations.
+Add or remove fields as you see fit.

+2. Create a view.
+Select Form mode.

+3. Add the view to a page or sidebar using its unique shortcode or the Strong Testimonials widget.

+= How to Display Your Testimonials ? =

+1. Enter your testimonials if necessary.
+The plugin will not read existing testimonials from another plugin or theme.
+It will not import testimonials.

+2. Create a view.
+Select Display mode.

+3. Add the view to a page or sidebar using its unique shortcode or the Strong Testimonials widget.

+= How to Add a Slideshow ? =

+1. Enter your testimonials if necessary.
+The plugin will not read existing testimonials from another plugin or theme.
+It will not import testimonials.

+2. Create a view.
+Select Slideshow mode.

+3. Add the view to a page or sidebar using its unique shortcode or the Strong Testimonials widget.

+= How to Translate ? =

+Strong Testimonials is compatible with WPML, Polylang and WP Globus.

+In WPML and Polylang, domains are added to the String Translation pages.
+Those domains encompass the form fields, the form messages, the notification email, and the "Read more" link text in your views.
+They are updated automatically when any of those settings change.

 = What are the shortcodes? =

 [testimonial_view] - To display your testimonials as a list or a slideshow, or to display the form.
 The first step is to create a **view** which manages all the options in an easy-to-use (some call it fun!) editor.